Dumboiroy/tp/docs/DeveloperGuide.md

        Expected: Client's information is unmodified.
 The error message for the first invalid input is shown.
    5. Other incorrect edit commands to try: `edit`, `edit n/`, `...`<br>
       Expected: The error message "Invalid command format! ..." is shown in the result box.
-2. Edit client name with name collision.
+2. Editing client name with name collision.
     1. Prerequisites: The client list contains at least two clients, named `NAME_1` and `NAME_2`.
     2. Test cases: `edit NAME_1 n/NAME_2` <br/>
     Expected: The error message "This person already exists in the address book" is shown.